miyako/4d-topic-php/README.md

 According to the [PHP modules support](https://doc.4d.com/4Dv20/4D/20/PHP-modules-support.300-6238471.en.html) documentation, `SQLite3` is enabled so the library must be statically linked. `Zip`, `Zlib`, `Iconv`, as well as XML-releated featured that depend on `Zlib` are all disabled.

-To create universal binary, restart Terminal using Rosetta, repeat, then `lipo -create`.
+To create universal binary, restart Terminal using Rosetta, `make distclean`, repeat, then `lipo -create`.

 ## Build static PHP with embedded `libz` and `libsqlite3`